CryptoGnome/Degen-Bot/README.md

 How to Run Bot:
 ---------------------------------------------------------------
 Use the Included Bat file <Bot Monitor> to launch PM2 Monitor.
-Use the Included Bat File Named <Run Bot> to start Liquidation Hunter.
+Use the Included Bat File Named <Start Bot> to start the bot.
 If you need to kill the bot use the Included Bat file named <Stop Bot>.